Tell us your favourite book of 2022!

 "Tessa Hadley recruits admirers with each book.
 She writes with authority, and with delicacy: she explores nuance, but speaks plainly; she is one of those writers a reader trusts" - Hilary Mantel.

 Read it?
 Loved it?
-Let us know on Twitter, Facebook and Instagram using #HBOTM.Book tickets for the event
+Let us know on Twitter, Facebook and Instagram using #HBOTM.Listen to the event on Hay Player

 Tessa Hadley is the author of seven highly praised novels, Accidents in the Home, which was longlisted for the Guardian First Book Award, Everything Will Be All Right, The Master Bedroom, The London Train, Clever Girl, The Past, Late in the Day and three collections of stories, Sunstroke, Married Love and Bad Dreams.
 She won a Windham-Campbell prize for Fiction in 2016, The Past won the Hawthornden Prize for 2016, and Bad Dreams won the 2018 Edge Hill Short Story Prize.
 Her stories appear regularly in the New Yorker.